aask1357/fastenhancer/README.md

   * With VCTK-0.92 clean speech except `p232` and `p257` speakers.
   * RIRs were not convolved to the clean speech.
   * Unlike in Voicebank-Demand, we didn't use PESQLoss.
 * Tested using DNS-Challenge-1 dev-testset-synthetic-no-reverb dataset.
+* We trained each model only once with one random seed.

 <p align="center"><b>Table 2.</b> Performance on DNS-Challenge1 dev-testset-synthetic-no-reverb.</p>
 <table>